ultranoise/nodeMCU-OSC/README.md

 1) Copy all these source files to a folder in your computer

+2) Only for MAC OSX users:
+- For uploading code to your nodeMCU you will need the SiLabs driver for mcu.
+It is a USB to UART Bridge that you need to install or the operating system won't create a serial port to upload code from Arduino.
+It can be found here: https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx

-2) Run Arduino.
+3) Run Arduino.
 Go to Sketch > Include Library and install the "WiFi (Built-in)"

-3) If it is the first time you work with a nodeMCU board and Arduino:
+4) If it is the first time you work with a nodeMCU board and Arduino:

     Open Arduino IDE
     Open Preferences